unwriter/datacash/README.md

 ## 1. datacash.bch

-This endpoint exposes the [bitcoincash.js](https://bitcoincashjs.github.io) library object.
-Basically by referncing `bch` you have access to the entire bitcoincash.js library.
+This endpoint exposes the [bitcore-lib-cash](https://github.com/bitpay/bitcore-lib-cash) library object.
+Basically by referncing `bch` you have access to the entire bitcore-lib-cash library.

 ```
 const privateKey = new datacash.bch.PrivateKey();